 Self-doubt is one of the reasons we question our value.
 When we start to question our value, that’s also the start we feel self-pity.
 It’s a chain reaction.
 Take for example people who got cheated on by their partner.
 The fact that they were left behind by their loved ones will ultimately give them ideas like they are not good enough, or they are not worthy of love.

 Another thing is, when we doubt our competence, it might bring the cowardice in us.
-Our brain will be full of negativity, and instead of trying, we let an opportunity go just because we are afraid we cannot do it.
+Our brain will be full of negativity, and instead of trying, we let go of an opportunity just because we are afraid we cannot do it.

 We will never know what the result is unless we try.
 Challenging ourselves is the only way we can reach our full potential.
 Instead of saying “I can’t do it,” say “I will do it, and I will give my best.”
+Declutter your mind from negativity.
 Change your mindset and success will be on your reach.